aimms/documentation/cloud/db-config.rst

 .. image:: images/db-config-create-initial-db.png
     :align: center

-where you need to fill in the username and password for the database administrator that will be accessing the to be created database.
+Where you need to fill in the username and password for the database administrator that will be accessing the (to be created) database.
 Note that password needs to be longer then 8 characters and can be any printable ASCII character except "/", """, or "@".
 Next to that, you can assign an IP address range for the private network that will be created to host the database in at the AIMMS Clouud side.
 You can also choose to automatically assign this range.
 The choice of this IP address range becomes important when you need/want to setup a VPN connection to this database.
 It will always be possible to migrate that database to a different IP range, but that will cost some downtime of the database, and thus some downtime for your applications.
-See the database migration and VPN section in this document for more details.
+See `Migrating the Database`_ and `Adding a VPN Connection`_ sections in this document for more details.

 After pressing the **Create Database** button you will be navigated back to the main page, where you will see that first a network will be created to host the database in: